 The archaeological site of Pompeii, once a prosperous Roman city, was completely buried by the eruption of Mount Vesuvius in 79 A.D.
-Now a UNESCO World Heritage Site, taking in 2.5M visitors annually, it is a bit of history every child learns about in school.
+Now a UNESCO World Heritage Site, with 2.5M visitors annually, it is a bit of history every child learns about in school.
 But there is so much more to it than the short chapter you’re taught, and is one of those places you need to see to really understand.

 Parking can be a bit crazy, so keep an eye out once you enter the town.
-We were flagged down by a nice restaurant owner who let us park at the restaurant and use the bathroom, and we paid him the same per hour as you would in many of the parking lots.
+We were flagged down by a restaurant owner who let us park at the restaurant and use the bathroom, and we paid him the same per hour as you would in many of the parking lots.
 Double check the going rate though, because you could easily get ripped off.

 I’ve said this before, and I’ll say it again: always get the audio guide!
 I wasn’t in charge of booking this part of the trip, and we unfortunately missed the info about the Pompeii audio guide.
-We started wandering through the site with little to no info or background, and I got frustrated quickly.
+We started wandering through the site with little-to-no info or background, and I got frustrated quickly.
 But it was my own fault!
 We did a bit of Googling and were able to get ourselves up to speed, but the individual audio guides I saw many people wandering around with would have been a big help to get us started on the right foot.

-What to See
+What to see at Pompeii

 Because we were touring blindly for parts of the day, I don’t have a comprehensive list of sites to share with you.
 We enjoyed the visit overall, really getting to experience the excitement of being there, and had that curious feeling of being a student trying to figure everything out on a field trip.
 There are so many well-preserved sites that I’m glad I’ve seen, despite not going in there with a 10-step tour plan.